A team of Mayo Clinic specialists experienced in treating dysphagia will develop a treatment plan based on the cause of your swallowing problem.

 Dysphagia caused by gastroesophageal reflux disease (GERD) is usually treated with medications.

 Swallowing difficulties caused by motility disorders (esophageal muscle squeezing) may be treated by:

-- Injecting onabotulinumtoxinA (Botox) in the lower portion of the esophagus
+- OnabotulinumtoxinA (Botox) injections in the lower portion of the esophagus

 You may be taught exercises and new swallowing techniques to help compensate for dysphagia caused by neurological problems such as Alzheimer's disease or Parkinson's disease.

-Surgery may be recommended to relieve swallowing problems caused by throat narrowing or blockages, including bony outgrowths, vocal cord paralysis, gastroesophageal reflux disease and achalasia, or to treat esophageal cancer.
+Surgery may be recommended to relieve swallowing problems caused by throat narrowing or blockages, including bony outgrowths, vocal cord paralysis, GERD and achalasia, or to treat esophageal cancer.
 Speech and swallowing therapy is usually helpful after surgery.

-- Laparoscopic Nissen fundoplication involves tightening the lower esophageal sphincter, a muscular valve at the end of the esophagus, to prevent acid reflux in people with gastroesophageal reflux disease (GERD).
+- Laparoscopic Nissen fundoplication, which involves tightening the lower esophageal sphincter, a muscular valve at the end of the esophagus, to prevent acid reflux in people with GERD.